barnardcsc/Fall-2025-Intro-to-AI-Agents/README.md

 ### 2.1 Importing Required Libraries

+We'll be running this workshop in a Google Colab notebook.
+You can follow along by opening this link: [**Open in Google Colab**](https://colab.research.google.com/).
+Google Colab provides a free Python environment that runs in your browser - no installation needed!

 Every Python program starts with imports.
 These are just the libraries we need.
 - `json`: For formatting data
 - `OpenAI`: To talk to the AI